yarnpkg/website/en/docs/dependency-types.md

 ---

 Dependencies serve many different purposes.
-Some dependencies are needed to build your project, others are needed when your running your program.
+Some dependencies are needed to build your project, others are needed when you're running your program.
 As such there are a number of different types of dependencies that you can have (e.g.
 `dependencies`, `devDependencies`, and `peerDependencies`).